Heat (magazine): Controversy

-In an issue which was released on 27 November 2007, Heat used a photograph of Katie Price's disabled son, who suffers from septo-optic dysplasia, a rare condition which means he is visually impaired and suffers from hormonal deficiencies, causing him to easily gain weight and means he is partially blind, on a sticker which was included with the magazine, with the slogan "Harvey wants to eat me!"
+In an issue which was released on 27 November 2007, Heat used a photograph of Katie Price's disabled son, who has septo-optic dysplasia, a rare condition which means he is visually impaired and has hormonal deficiencies, causing him to easily gain weight and means he is partially blind, on a sticker which was included with the magazine, with the slogan "Harvey wants to eat me!"
 The magazine's editor Mark Frith made an apology for the offence caused by the sticker, and an apology was also posted on the magazine's website.
 A spokesperson for the Press Complaints Commission confirmed that Katie Price was planning to make a complaint about the matter.
 The magazine was also criticized in the press over the incident, with one editorial describing it as "the lowest point in British journalism".

 In another issue released on 6–12 September 2014, Heat published a photograph of Justin Timberlake, husband to Jessica Biel, at a nightclub in Paris on the night after his performance.
 The star was photographed partying with women at the club as the title named it "Justin Timberlake gets flirty with another woman – That's not his wife!"
 Once the article, as well as the pictures surfaced it caused his marriage with Jessica to be manipulated.
 The singer and actor lodged a defamation claim in the courts in Ireland against the publishers of the celebrity title over an article, photographs and quotes attributed to Biel.
 In the agreed statement read in the high court, a lawyer for the Heat publisher Bauer group admitted the article headlined "The flirty photos that rocked Justin and Jessica's marriage" was based on an unfounded report.
 The article also included purported statements improperly attributed to Biel which the publishers said Heat now understands the actor never made.
 The Bauer media group later apologized on Heat magazine's behalf over these allegations, and a settlement was made in a hearing before the president of the High Court, Mr Justice Nicholas Kearns.